Seltorexant: Chemistry

-Clinical trials
+Research

 As of October 2025, seltorexant is in phase 3 clinical trials for treatment of major depressive disorder (MDD) and phase 2 trials for treatment of insomnia and Alzheimer's disease.
 It was also under investigation for the treatment of sleep apnea, but no recent development has been reported for this indication.
 Seltorexant is under development by Minerva Neurosciences and Johnson & Johnson's Janssen Pharmaceuticals.

 Seltorexant is being explored at doses of 5 to 80 mg.
 In the early clinical trials conducted so far, seltorexant has been found to improve depression scores on the Hamilton Depression Rating Scale in people with MDD and to improve sleep onset, total sleep time, time awake after sleep onset, and sleep efficiency in people with MDD and/or insomnia.
-Seltorexant is reported to be safe and well-tolerated.
-Side effects of seltorexant observed in clinical trials so far have included somnolence, fatigue, dizziness, headache, abdominal discomfort, and nightmares.